DPDK/dpdk/doc/guides/prog_guide/libpcap_ring_based_poll_mode_drv.rst

 ========================================

-In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, the Intel® DPDK also includes two pure-software PMDs.
+In addition to Poll Mode Drivers (PMDs) for physical and virtual hardware, the DPDK also includes two pure-software PMDs.
 These two drivers are:

 *   A libpcap -based PMD (librte_pmd_pcap) that reads and writes packets using libpcap,
     - both from files on disk, as well as from physical NIC devices using standard Linux kernel drivers.